Pompeo, in surprise visit to Afghanistan, urges Taliban peace talks

 Following a three-day ceasefire during last month’s Eid holiday, the Taliban, fighting to restore their version of strict Islamic law, have so far rejected Ghani’s offer of talks, demanding the withdrawal of international troops from Afghanistan.

-However Pompeo repeated an offer for the United States to take part directly in talks with the Taliban, who have rejected talks with what they consider an illegitimate Western-backed government in Kabul and demanded direct talks with Washington.
+However, Pompeo repeated an offer for the United States to take part directly in talks with the Taliban.
+They have rejected negotiations with what they consider an illegitimate Western-backed government in Kabul and demanded direct talks with Washington.

 Pompeo said the peace process would be Afghan-led but added that the United States would be prepared to participate to help resolve differences and said support from neighboring countries would also be needed.

-“We have seen good signs from lots of regional partners,” he said.
+“An American role will be important in this, but we can’t run the peace talks, we can’t settle this from the outside,” he said.

-As well as the battle against the Taliban and Islamic State fighters operating from Afghanistan, Pompeo discussed plans for October elections in Afghanistan and presidential elections due early next year, amid tensions between powerful regional leaders and Ghani.
+As well as the battle against the Taliban and Islamic State fighters operating from Afghanistan, Pompeo discussed plans for October elections in the country and presidential elections due early next year, amid tensions between powerful regional leaders and Ghani.

-He said he hoped for a reduction in violence before the elections, which the Taliban have refused to support.
+Pompeo said he hoped for a reduction in violence before the elections, which the Taliban have refused to support.
+“We’re counting on all the actors in the region to be supportive of that,” he said.

-Reporting by David Brunnstrom; Editing by Gareth Jones
+Reporting by David Brunnstrom; Editing by Gareth Jones and David Stamp